 Here’s our list of the best options to consider for your pint-sized paparazzo today…

-The best cameras for kids you can buy today
+The best kids cameras you can buy today

 Probably the biggest selling point of the XP130 is its low price point.
 Available for under £150, there are much better rugged cameras available on the market - but if you’re looking for something cheap and cheerful for children, it’s well worth a punt.
 While the Nikon W100 would be well suited to the under 5s, the XP130 probably suits the age range 5-10, with its slightly more complex operation.
 It’s got a 5x optical zoom and is waterproof, shockproof and all the usual tough credentials that we’ve come to expect from models such as this.
 Image quality can best be described as average, but it does well in bright light - so it should be perfect for holidays and sunny day trips.
 The bonus is that your kid can drop it, dunk it in the swimming pool and get sand all over it and it should still survive.